 Consider a few scenarios.
 First, imagine that instead of a computer taking the Turing test, a committee of three people are being tested.
 The connection between the committee and the human conducting the test is slow enough that genuine collaboration on each answer among the committee is possible.
 According to the hypothesis underlying the Turing test, if the committee passes the test, it, taken as a single system, is conscious.
 How many intelligences or consciousnesses are there then?
 Three?
 Four?
 One?

 Another interesting scenario is a slight variation on an idea first presented by Ned Block (1995).
 Let us say that the test takes half an hour.
-Let us also say that the communication line between the human conducting the test (let us call this the tester's side of the conversation) and the system under test (let us just call this the system's side of the conversation) is somewhat slow, but fast enough not to be frustrating to an average human typist, say 50 characters per second.
+Let us also say that the communication line between the human conducting the test (let us call this person the judge) and the system under test (let us just call this the system's side of the conversation) is somewhat slow, but fast enough not to be frustrating to an average human typist, say 50 characters per second.
 Let us also say that both parties are capable of typing upper and lower case letters, the numerals, the common punctuation marks, let us say 100 different characters in all.
 Given that both ends of the conversation can type at the same time for the entire duration of the test, each of them may type any of 100 characters (or no character at all) each 50th of a second during the entire half hour test.
 That means there are exactly 100 to the power of (2 (parties) X 50 (characters per second) X 60 (seconds per minute) X 30 (minutes in the test)), or 100180,000 different entire conversations that could possibly take place during the half-hour test, from both parties holding down the 'a' key for the whole half hour, to both of them holding down the 'z' key for the whole half hour.

 Now, imagine that we write a simple computer program to generate each of these possible conversations, and that we submit the resulting (staggering) pile of transcripts to a vast committee and give them a huge amount of time to sort them into two piles: pile A of all of the conversations in which the system side of the conversation seemed non-human, and pile B, the (much smaller) pile in which the system side of the conversation seemed to conduct a conversation that would pass for rational human conversation to an average person.